Cache-Oblivious Representation of B-Tree Structures: The Data Structure

+\textit{Inserting} an $a$-ary subtree $T$ requires its parent vertex and the index between its siblings, where $T$ has to be built, it can be filled by other data afterwards; inserting a general subtree according to its simulated DFS is also possible.
+We first traverse the rightmost branch of the left sibling of $T$ or the leftmost branch of the right sibling of $T$ to find where in memory the space for the memory intervals of $T$ has to be reserved according to Lemma~\ref{lem:subtree_memory}.
+The lemma also tells us how many levels each memory interval contains, so we can compute their sizes in case of an $a$-ary tree; for the general case the computation is described in Section~\ref{sect:veb_general_build}.
+Then, we call PMA update to reserve the needed space.
+Finally, we build there the new subtree as described in Section~\ref{sect:veb_build}.
+See Algorithm~\ref{alg:InsertSubtree} for the $a$-ary tree insert.

+\textit{Removing} a subtree $T$ requires just its root vertex.
+We first traverse the leftmost and rightmost branches of $T$ to identify its memory intervals according to Lemma~\ref{lem:subtree_memory}.
+Then, we remove the pointer to $T$ from its parent and call PMA update to remove the memory intervals.
+See Algorithm~\ref{alg:RemoveSubtree} for details.

-\begin{thm}[total complexity] The amortized I/O complexity of data structure initialization, subtree insertion, or subtree removal is $\cO(S⋅(\log^2 N)/B + (\log_B N ⋅ \log\log S)/ε + 1)$, where $S$ is the size of the (sub)tree to be created or removed and $N$ the size of the whole tree $\T$ after insertion or initialization or before removal.
-The amortized time complexity is $\cO(S⋅\log^2 N)$. \end{thm}
+\begin{theorem}[subtree insert/remove complexity] The amortized I/O complexity of subtree insertion or subtree removal is $\cO(S⋅(\log^2 N)/B + (\log_B N ⋅ \log\log S)/ε + 1)$, where $S$ is the size of the subtree to be created or removed and $N$ the size of the whole tree $\T$ after insertion or before removal.
+The amortized time complexity is~$\cO(S⋅\log^2 N)$. \end{theorem} \begin{proof} Traversing a branch has the I/O complexity $\cO((\log_B N)/ε + 1)$ by Lemma~\ref{lem:search_complexity}.

+The subtree may be divided into $\cO(\log\log S)$ memory intervals by Lemma~\ref{lem:subtree_memory} and so the I/O complexity of PMA update is $\cO(S⋅(\log^2 N)/B + (\log_B N ⋅ \log\log S)/ε + 1)$ and time complexity $\cO(S⋅\log^2 N)$ by Theorem~\ref{thm:pma+dfs}.
+In case of removal, we consider the complexity of the DFS in the pointer recalculation as if the subtree for removal is still there to avoid analysis of the holes in the memory.